thecdil/dramaturgy/pages/acting.md

 In this series, MFA Candidate in Directing, Autumn Tustin, has created various tutorials for you to use in the classroom and rehearsal room.

-{% include feature/nav-menu.html sections="About Autumn;A Short Disclaimer;How to Warmup for a Shakespearean Performance;How to Use this Page;Tools for Shakespearean Line Delivery;" %}
+{% include feature/nav-menu.html sections="About Autumn;A Short Disclaimer;How to Use this Page;How to Warm up for a Shakespearean Performance;Tools for Shakespearean Line Delivery;" %}

 ## About Autumn